cnabio/cnab-spec/400-claims.md

 - `$CNAB_REVISION`: The ULID for the present revision.
 (On upgrade, this is the _new_ revision)
 - `$CNAB_CLAIMS_VERSION`: The version of this specification (currently `CNAB-Claims-1.0-WD`)

-> Credential data, which is also injected into the invocation image, is _not_ managed by the claim system.
+> Credential data, which is also injected into an invocation image, is _not_ managed by the claim system.
 Rules for injecting credentials are found in [the bundle runtime definition](103-bundle-runtime.md).

 Parameters declared with an `env` key in the `destination` object MUST have their values injected as environment variables according to the name specified.
 Likewise, files MUST be injected if `path` is set on `destination`.

 ### Files

-The invocation image may benefit from accessing the claim.
-Consequently, a claim MUST be attached to the invocation image when the invocation image is started.
+An invocation image may benefit from accessing the claim.
+Consequently, a claim MUST be attached to an invocation image when the invocation image is started.

 The claim MUST be mounted at the path `/cnab/claim.json` inside of the bundle.
 The version of this claim that is to be mounted is the _version prior to this operation beginning_.
 In other words, when a bundle is installed, it creates the original installation claim.
 On the first upgrade, the claim describing the _installation_ is located at `/cnab/claim.json`.
 This allows the invocation image to inspect the former state and compare it to the desired new state.